Skip to content

 Function Introduction

-Hikage's compilation module will automatically generate code at runtime.
+Hikage's compilation module will automatically generate code at compile time.
 After update, please re-run the assembleDebug or assembleRelease task to generate the latest code.

-Hikage can automatically generate the Hikageable function corresponding to the layout component for the specified layout component at compile time.
+Hikage can automatically generate corresponding layout component functions (Hikage Performer) for specified layout components at compile time.

 You can add the HikageView annotation on your custom View to mark it as a Hikage layout component.